 - General Assembly

 4.1.
 The General Assembly is the sovereign body of the organization.
-It is made up of representatives of Member Organizations and Sections, and the Executive Committee members.
+It is made up of representatives of Member Organizations and Sections, and the Board members.
 Its business shall be carried out in English and may be transacted by correspondence.

 4.2.
 The General Assembly shall adopt and amend Internal Rules that shall include detailed provisions for the implementation of the Bylaws.

 4.3.
-The Executive Committee shall call a General Assembly at least once in each calendar year.
+The Board shall call a General Assembly at least once in each calendar year.

 4.4.
-An emergency General Assembly may be called at shorter notice by the Executive Committee, and the Executive Committee shall do so on receipt of a request from Member Organizations holding one fifth of the General Assembly votes provided that the calling Member Organizations come from at least three different countries.
+An emergency General Assembly may be called at shorter notice by the Board, and the Board shall do so on receipt of a request from Member Organizations holding one fifth of the General Assembly votes provided that the calling Member Organizations come from at least three different countries.

 6.1 The official view of IHEU on humanism and on important issues of public concern consists of IHEU policy and IHEU position statements.

 6.2 IHEU policy is agreed and may be amended by the General Assembly.
-The Executive Committee will periodically review policy for relevance, and propose changes if required.
+The Board will periodically review policy for relevance, and propose changes if required.

 6.3 IHEU position statements elaborate on existing policy in a way that is consistent with all existing policy.
-They are adopted and may be revoked by the Executive Committee.
+They are adopted and may be revoked by the Board.